 I also missed the “cliff-hanging turns of 16 degrees” (my lunch time neighbour on the train said she had to close her eyes in this part), two tunnels and many of the bridges and trestles.
 But as you’ll see in the photos below, I wasn’t shortchanged by doing only a part of the White Pass Scenic Railway route.

 Carcross, Yukon – end point for the White Pass Scenic Railway

 Carcross, Yukon with a population of around 301 people (based on a 2016 census) has changed dramatically since I last visited.

 It’s added a town square with a large number of cute pop-up type stores along the lines of shipping containers – but with way more character.

 You’ll find excellent ice cream, coffee and food including maple goodies like Yukon Whiskey Maple Butter from The Maple Rush.
 Parks Canada now has a space filled with lots of interesting historical photographs and if you time it right you can enjoy live music along with your ice cream cone.

-There are loads of combinations and permutations of this trip so check out the White Pass & Yukon Route website to find one that works for you.
+There are loads of combinations and permutations of this trip so check out the White Pass Scenic Railwaywebsite to find one that works for you.

-There are two things you should pay attention to when you’re planning your trip; what day the train runs because it’s not daily and if you’re coming from the Yukon you have to remember that the schedule is on Alaska time with a one hour time difference.
+Important tip: Two things you should pay attention to when planning your train trip: 1)what day the train runs because it’s not daily and 2) if you’re coming from the Yukon remember that the schedule is on Alaska time and there is a one hour time difference.